By Tyler Hinton

 “It”s not strictly an LDS film,” Bellows said.
 “It”s a moral film, and the fairy tale itself is a moral tale about love and loss.”

-Bellows, who will play the title role in BYU”s production of “Hamlet” this month, is the Gaston character, Craig, in the movie.
+Bellows, who will play the title role in BYU”s production of “Hamlet” this month, is the Gaston character, called Craig, in the movie.
 Having previously played the beast in the Disney musical at Hale Center Theater, he said he was keenly aware of the differences between the two adaptations.

 “It was particularly interesting because the Gaston character, Craig, isn”t the powerful character he is in the musical,” said Bellows, who is majoring in acting.
 Instead, Craig manipulates Belle by telling her God revealed to him they should be married.